This is the Airbnb Logo and the history of the company

 The interesting looking symbol that makes up the bulk of the current Airbnb logo design is actually a combination of four other symbols.
 The teardrop shape at the center of the symbol is meant to be a person’s head, conveying the idea that Airbnb is a people-oriented company.
 This same teardrop shape is also meant to represent the shape of a location icon – a symbol that people associate with travel and destinations.

 In the same way that the inner teardrop of the Airbnb logo design is meant to represent two different things, the outer upside-down-heart shape of the logo is meant to represent two different things as well.
 For one, it stands for the “A” in Airbnb.
-In addition to mimicking the first letter in the company’s name, the heart-shaped design of the outer symbol is also meant to be just what it looks like – a heart symbol that conveys the idea of love and compassion.
+In addition to mimicking the first letter in the company’s name, the heart-shaped design of the outward symbol is also meant to be just what it looks like – a heart symbol that conveys the idea of love and compassion.

 While the vast majority of people who see the Airbnb logo won’t necessarily catch these subtle meanings behind the design, what Airbnb has successfully done is create a unique and attractive logo design that is both easy to remember as well as meaningful to the core mission of the company and the services that they provide.
 Today, even those who haven’t taken the time to research the meaning behind the Airbnb logo design are still able to quickly recognize the Airbnb logo and associate it with the brand.
-This high level of recognizability has made the Airbnb logo an effective tool that the company continues to use to grow brand awareness and position themselves as a leader in the travel industry.
+This high level of recognizability has made the Airbnb logo a useful tool that the company continues to use to grow brand awareness and position itself as a leader in the travel industry.

 Airbnb is a company unlike any other, comparable only to the handful of other sharing economy companies that currently enjoy international popularity.
 Even companies that are revolutionizing an industry and doing things in a way that they have never been done before, though, still require a professional-looking logo in order to reach their goals.
-Since settling on their current logo design in 2014, Airbnb has used their logo in a wide range of effective ways to boost awareness and grow their base of customers and service providers alike.
+Since settling on their current logo design in 2014, Airbnb has used their logo in a wide range of practical ways to boost awareness and grow its base of customers and service providers alike.

-If you too are in the process of starting a brand-new company unlike any the world has ever seen, an attractive, meaningful logo is certainly something that you will need as well.
+If you, too, are in the process of starting a brand-new company unlike any the world has ever seen, an attractive, meaningful logo is undoubtedly something that you will need as well.
 Thankfully, LogoMyWay makes it incredibly easy for business owners across the world to acquire a great-looking logo for their brand.
 Whether you create an online logo contest that allows you to receive hundreds of custom design submissions from dozens of talented designers or you create your own logo using our innovative online logo design maker, we at LogoMyWay are ready and able to provide you with the professional-looking, effective logo that you need to turn your new startup into a worldwide success.